 The most common type of auto accident that causes whiplash is the rear-end crash.
 Crashes with speeds as low as 5 miles per hour can lead to this condition.

 People who suffer from whiplash face a potentially long, stressful, painful and uncertain road to recovery if full recovery is even possible.
 Many people who are fighting this condition also face a social stigma that has been festering for decades.
 This is especially difficult for people who suffer from whiplash because of the negligent or reckless actions of someone else.
 Hopefully the results of this study lead to additional learning that removes at least part of the cloud of mystery that surrounds this injury.
 If you or someone you love is facing this situation, you need to take immediate steps to protect your legal rights.
-Contact a San Diego personal injury lawyer at Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.Posted in: Uncategorized
+Contact a San Diego personal injury lawyer at The Gomez Law Firm as soon as possible to schedule a free initial consultation.Posted in: Uncategorized

 no fees unless we recover money on your behalf